NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Taiga Giant.md

     desc: "`pf2:r`  "

   - name: "Guardian Spirit"
-    desc: "`pf2:r`  **Trigger** The taiga giant has Ancestral Guardian active and would take energy or mental damage\n**Effect** The taiga giant's ancestral spirits intervene and protect the giant from taking up to 20 energy damage or 30 mental damage.
+    desc: "`pf2:r`  **Trigger** The taiga giant has Ancestral Guardian active and would take energy or mental damage\n* * *\n\n**Effect** The taiga giant's ancestral spirits intervene and protect the giant from taking up to 20 energy damage or 30 mental damage.
 The giant takes any remaining damage; if it does, the spirits depart and the giant is no longer protected by the ancestors."

 attacks:
   - name: ""